Updated on September 11, 2023 by Julie McCool

 How: Fly.
 Non-stop flights from all three Washington area airports take under 3 hours, and the beach is just 20 minutes from Fort Lauderdale Airport.

-Alternatively, the Hilton Fort Lauderdale Marina is a few blocks from the beach, but offers nice canal views.
+Alternatively, the Hilton Fort Lauderdale Marina is a few blocks from the beach but offers nice canal views.
 For a shot of classic Florida luxury, stay a little further north at the Boca Raton Resort and Club.

-Explore more Relaxed Luxury Resorts in Florida now!
+Explore more Relaxed Luxury Resorts in Florida now.

 How: Fly.
 There are non-stop flights from all three Washington area airports, all about 2.5 hours long.
 Downtown Tampa is 30 minutes from the airport.

-What to do: Bike, walk, and paddle through the heart of the city on the Tampa Riverwalk, along the Hillsborough River.
+- Bike, walk, and paddle through the heart of the city on the Tampa Riverwalk, along the Hillsborough River.
 The 2-mile paved trail is lined with restaurants, museums, parks, and nice places to relax.

 Anna Maria Island, Florida

-Why: Anna Maria Island is a cool, laid back, funky beach town without the crowds of other Florida Gulf coast destinations.
+Why: Anna Maria Island is a cool, laid-back, funky beach town without the crowds of other Florida Gulf Coast destinations.

 How: Fly.
-Take one of the daily 2.5 hour non-stops from Reagan National to Sarasota airport and your toes can be in the sand 45 minutes from when you land.
+Take one of the daily 2.5-hour non-stops from Reagan National to Sarasota airport and your toes can be in the sand 45 minutes from when you land.
 The small airport is 35 minutes from Anna Maria Island.
-Or choose one of the frequent non-stops to Tampa, which is about a 75 minute drive from Anna Maria Island.
+Or choose one of the frequent non-stops to Tampa, which is about a 75-minute drive from Anna Maria Island.

->> Read more Things to Do in Anna Maria Island now!
+Read our full guide to fun Things to Do in Anna Maria Island now.

 Kissimmee and Orlando, Florida